ZitaoZeng/CBDA-subsampling/readme.txt

 **************

 This creates the validation set(s) and training sets.
-It reads the Pickle file prodcued by get_original_file_info.py and the original data file.
+It reads the Pickle file produced by get_original_file_info.py and the original data file.
 It uses command line options for the number of rows and columns to include in each validation and training set, the column ordinals for the case number and outcome columns and the number of training sets to produce.